vighneshiyer/vighneshiyer.com/content/misc/tesla_talk.md

 - Yes, variable length encoding has marginal code density improvements and icache fetches can be easily prefetched anyways using the branch predictor to guide prefetching.
 - The overhead shows up in latency of fetch and decode as well as the maximum width of both of them (and area density) - keep it simple, stupid.
 - When we're dealing with large programs with 100 Mb of instructions, we will anyways have to make roundtrips from L1 to system cache all the time - so trying to keep just a few insts resident in L1 via compression is a bad tradeoff.
-- The simple RISC CPU always wins ([P6](https://en.wikipedia.org/wiki/P6_(microarchitecture)) is the golden uArch) - more complication leads to bloat and misleading benchmarks.
-Eventually you will get fat and stupid and lazy and a stronger, younger competitior will come along that starts from scratch and destroys you.
-This is why the Mongols kept engaging in war and conquering lands - if they settled down, they would get soft and be conquered themselves - this plays out in 10 year cycles in semiconductors esp in CPU uarch.
+- The simple RISC CPU always wins ([P6](https://en.wikipedia.org/wiki/P6_(microarchitecture)) is the golden uArch model that is rediscovered over and over again) - more complication leads to bloat and misleading benchmarks.
+    - Eventually you will get fat and stupid and lazy and a stronger, younger competitior will come along that starts from scratch and destroys you.
+This is why the Mongols kept engaging in war and conquering lands - if they settled down, they would get soft and be conquered themselves - this plays out in 10 year cycles in semiconductors especially in CPU uarch.
 - He is bullish on Rivos - those Apple engineers know what they're doing and they will replicate the M1 uArch with RISC-V. They will scratch variable length instructions and variable vector length (RVV / SVE) and will produce a very wide fixed width powerhouse, and will destroy SiFive and others competing in the RISC-V high-end market (HPC and servers).
     - Criticism of RVV: most vector units are used as memcpy accelerators (in the majority of general workloads, specialized ML workloads use dedicated ML accelerators).
 The FP pipes are used to perform the copies while the int pipes are used to predicate partial copies (at byte-level) on the FP pipe.
 Variable length vector ISAs need this kind of predication frequently for small data length operations (smaller than the maximum vector length), which show up often.
 NEON is successful due to its fixed width SIMD model, SVE probably will never catch on (or will be niche).
 - What are the actual workloads you are designing for?
 For phones it is JIT'ed VMs (Javascript) and for servers it is *also* JIT'ed VMs (JVM).
 Indirect threading -> branch prediction needs to speculate often -> variable length fetch complicates matters.